KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/03_account_linking/02_account_name.md

 This section shows how to perform the `account -> web3name` querying both with and without the support of the KILT SDK.

-## Query an Account's web3name Without the KILT SDK
+## Query an Account's web3name with the KILT SDK

 <TsJsBlock>
   {AccountWeb3NameQuery}
 </TsJsBlock>

-## Query an Account's web3name with the KILT SDK
+## Query an Account's web3name without the KILT SDK

 <TsJsBlock>
   {AccountWeb3NameQueryNoSDK}